Please contact Lifeline Children’s Services and request to speak with a Haiti team member prior to applying for an international adoption in Haiti.

 The Adoption Process

 Referral and travel times are subject to change during your Haiti adoption.
 Two trips are required for families adopting from Haiti (see notes below).
-The first trip occurs shortly after immigration approval, and travel to pick up your child typically occurs between 12 and 18 months after your Dossier has been sent to Haiti (for childless couples) or 18-24 months (for families with other children).
-Families with other children will require a presidential dispensation, a special exemption issued by the president’s office, as Haiti prefers childless couples.
+The first trip occurs shortly after your Dossier has been submitted to Haiti’s central authority, IBESR, and travel to pick up your child typically occurs between 15 and 18 months after your Dossier has been sent to Haiti.

-- On your second trip (1 or 2 days; one or both parents may travel), you will travel to Haiti to pick up your child!
-You will travel to the orphanage to pick up your child (2 day trip) or your child will be brought to you and placed in your custody at the airport (1 day trip).
+- On your second trip (4 to 7 days; one or both parents may travel), you will travel to Haiti to pick up your child!
+You will travel to the orphanage to pick up your child and spend time at the orphanage before you return home.

 We’re Here To Serve You

 We are excited about the opportunity to work with Haiti and help needy children find their forever families!
-For more information about Haiti, Lifeline, or any of our adoption programs please call the Lifeline office at (205) 967-0811 or email Mallory Blackmon.
+For more information about Haiti, Lifeline, or any of our adoption programs please call the Lifeline office at (205) 967-0811 or email Meredith Campbell or Morgan Grubb.